glpi-project/doc/source/first-steps/preferences.rst

 4. Tickets (mini dashboard)

 - For the third options, you can select the dashboard of your choice, including those you have added.
-- For the last option, tickets (mini dashboard), you can desactivate it or display the mini dashboard in the tickets tab.
+- For the last option, tickets (mini dashboard), you can deactivate it or display the mini dashboard in the tickets tab.

 Notifications
 ~~~~~~~~~~~~~

 .. image:: images/userprefs-custom-notifications.png
-   :alt: Screen for customizing user preferences custome notifications
+   :alt: Screen for customizing user preferences custom notifications
    :align: center
    :scale: 42 %